 Our membership is diverse with people coming to the fellowship from a variety of backgrounds, and these stories represent the experience, strength and hope of individual AEA members.
 Any opinions expressed in these stories are those of the individual authors, and not necessarily those of AEA as a whole.

-Please see our Meetings Page for details of face to face meeting times and venues.
+Please see our Meetings Page for details of online and face to face meeting times and venues.
 We also have regular AEA Web Events where AEA members share their experience, strength and hope online.
 Participants can join the web event from their phone, desktop, mobile and tablet devices.
 All are welcome.
 See details of the next AEA Web Event.